open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 One of our goals is to increase awareness of this work and involve more people that will help us improve it, extend coverage and fix bugs.

-Try it and give us feedback.
-In case of any problem open [issue](https://github.com/open-telemetry/opentelemetry-php/issues/new/choose).
+Please try it out and give us feedback.
+If you encounter any problems, you can open an [issue](https://github.com/open-telemetry/opentelemetry-php/issues/new/choose).
 Questions?
 Feel free to reach out to us in the CNCF [#otel-php](https://cloud-native.slack.com/archives/C01NFPCV44V) Slack channel,